 - Collect unclean water in the large pot and put it on the stove or campfire.

-- Take the small pot and put it inside the larger pot so that it floats on the surface of the water (or not depending on its weight and how much water is in the large pot.
+- Put the small pot inside the larger pot so that it floats on the surface of the water (or not, depending on its weight and how much water is in the large pot.

 - Take the large pot lid and place it on top of the large pot INVERTED.
 This is necessary to collect the vapors and condense them back to the water.